 This course is designed for doctoral students who intend to pursue district level leadership in P-12 public education.
-The content of the course focuses on advanced principles of district level school funding with an emphases on the

-Texas public school finance system.
+The content of the course focuses on advanced principles of district level school funding with an emphases on the Texas public school finance system.
 Students will explore both the Maintenance and Operations and the Interest and Sinking components of the Texas Foundation School Program and determine various funding scenarios given real-world district level funding data.
 Students will also explore the relationship between district level funding and academic quality.

-EDAD 7317 - Leadership Challenges of the Superintendency (3)
+EDAD 7317 - Leadership Challenges (3)

 The purpose of the course is to study the American school superintendecy in relations to major issues facing schools and superintendents, forces effecting superintendents' behaviors, and the complexity of responsibilities associated with the superintendent's role as a chief educational officer.
 The course is designed to examine and understand concepts and ideas related to human relationships that ultimately determine the effectiveness of the superintendent and the success of the school.
-(Cross listed with EDAD 6370, Leadership Challenges.)